peernova/kestra-client-sdk/README.md

 Kestra client SDK in various language to interact with a running Kestra instance.

+Documention is avaible on https://kestra.io/docs/api-reference/kestra-sdk

 > [!CAUTION]
-> This SDK is in early development, please do not currently use it.
+> This SDK is in early development.
 We will communicate when a stable first beta version will be available.

 ## License
 Apache 2.0 © [Kestra Technologies](https://kestra.io)